 These explanations were wrong.
 These were both prices that were occurring at the same time in different oil contracts.
 The prices were visible all along, as shown on the chart above that includes two contracts with different expiries.
 Both contracts had been trading for a long time at their own respective prices.

 The worst thing is that when I see people pose questions about this on social media, most of the people responding to it don’t know about the different contracts, expiries, or that there can be differences between contracts.
-These people have placed some currencies trades, maybe even lots, but have no idea how the underlying markets work in other products like gold, oil, etc.
+These people have placed some currency trades, maybe even many, but had no idea how the underlying markets work in other products like gold, oil, etc.

 Know Your Market Before You Trade

 PLEASE!
 Before trading ANYTHING, study it.
 Know how it operates.
 If you can’t open a futures account, or you don’t know what futures are, please don’t trade gold, silver, oil, etc. in the forex account.

 You are likely not trading the market you think you are.
 Just because gold is listed in the same platform where you day trade the EURUSD doesn’t mean you can trade it like the EURUSD.
 Each market has things to be aware of, including its own hours, regulations, margin rates, and just general knowledge requirements.

 CFDs are totally fine to trade if you know and have studied the underlying market you are trading.
 Although I highly recommend trading the actual product as opposed to the CFD.
 The odds are more stacked against you with a CFD.
 If you want to trade gold, for example, open a futures account and trade gold, as opposed to trading a gold CFD.